 - Evaluate for functional activities and ROM of adjacent and nearby joints.
 It is important to evaluate at least one joint above and below the lesion.

-- Evaluate the, posture, form, biomechanics, repetitive motions or other issues that may prevent a recurrence or worsening in athletes or workers.
+- Evaluate the posture, form, biomechanics, repetitive motions or other issues that may promote a recurrence or worsening in athletes or workers.
 Workplace or ergonomic evaluation may also be helpful.